A Laurent series proof of the Habsieger-Kadell $q$-Morris Identity: Introduction

-\end{thm} The $m=l=0,\ q=1$ case of the result is the Morris identity, which is equivalent to the well-known Selberg integral \cite{Selberg}.
+The $m=l=0,\ q=1$ case of the result is the Morris identity, which is equivalent to the well-known Selberg integral \cite{Selberg}.
 In his thesis \cite{Morris1982} Morris established the identity and conjectured the $q$-analogous identity.
 The $q$-Morris identity, or the $m=l=0$ case, was proved by Habsieger \cite{Habsieger} and later by Zeilberger \cite{Zeilberger1989}.
-The $q=1$ case of the result, called the Aomoto identity, was constructed by Aomoto \cite{Aomoto}.
-By extending Aomoto's method Kadell \cite{Kadell} constructed the above general case, in the same year of Habsieger's proof.
+The $m=0,\ q=1$ case of the result, called the Aomoto identity, was constructed by Aomoto \cite{Aomoto}.
+By extending Aomoto's method Kadell \cite{Kadell} constructed the $m+l\leqslant n$ case, in the same year of Habsieger's proof.
+As far as we know, the $m+l>n$ case was not considered before.

 Our approach is by extending the proof of the Aomoto identity in \cite{Gessel-Lv-Xin-Zhou2008}.
 The basic idea is to regard both sides of \eqref{eq-qMorris} as polynomials in $q^a$ of degree at most $d=nb+m+l$.
 Then to show the equality of the two polynomials, it is sufficient to show that they are equal at $d+1$ points.
 The equality at the $d$ vanishing points are not hard to handle by the techniques in \cite{gess-xin2006,Lv-Xin-Zhou2009}.
 But in this approach, we have to deal with two problems: i) the multiple roots problem for small $k$; ii) the $d+1$-st suitable point is hard to find.
 We handle the former problem by a rationality result of Stembridge, and the latter problem by a hard searching process.